sirshuoshuo/Speech-Signal-Processing/labs/lab6/lab6report.md

     ccepstrum = real(ifft(ccepstrum));
 end
 ```

 - **Result and Analysis:**

 ![P1](./assets/P1.png)
-As we can see in the result, the real cepstrum is symmetry and its x-axis have the same unit as the origin signal.
+As we can see in the result, the real cepstrum is symmetric and its x-axis have the same unit as the origin signal.
 Also, at the begining and the end of the signal, the siganl's frqeuency response shows more periodicity.

 ---